-This article discusses the economics of drilling operations in terms of what to use and when.
+This article discusses the economics of drilling operations regarding what to use and when.

-Drilling is the process by which a round hole is produced by the means of a rotating tool.
+Drilling is the process by which a round hole is produced by a rotating tool.
 This encompasses the processes of drilling, reaming, and boring.
-Drilling and boring are of particular interest for design engineers seeking to reduce costs as these operations may make up a significant amount of the manufacturing cost.
+Drilling and boring are particularly interesting for design engineers seeking to reduce costs as these operations may make up a significant amount of the manufacturing cost.

 Boring is the process where an existing pilot hole is enlarged by removing metal using a rigidly mounted cutting tool.
-Boring does not involve depth changes; rather, it is the process by which hole diameter and finish are altered to meet engineering design intent.
-When precision or a high quality finish is required, boring is the solution that should be utilized.
+Boring does not involve depth changes; instead, it is the process by which hole diameter and finish are altered to meet engineering design intent.
+When precision or a high-quality finish is required, boring is the solution that should be utilized.

-Whenever high production runs are in progress which involve drilling, consideration should be made for the method by which the drilling will be accomplished.
-Using multiple spindles to accomplish drilling allows for cutting multiple surfaces at once.
+Whenever high production runs are in progress that involve drilling, consideration should be made for the method by which the drilling will be accomplished.
+Using multiple spindles to perform drilling allows for cutting various surfaces at once.
 As this drastically reduces manufacturing times, the added cost is justified.
-Otherwise, consider the use of vertical milling machines for low quantity work.
+Otherwise, consider the use of vertical milling machines for low-quantity work.

 (a) For high production levels of approximately 10,000 units per year, use multiple spindle drills